Superior Court upholds lengthy sentence in Connellsville woman's 2013 killing

 Updated 2 hours ago

-A state appellate court this week rejected a Fayette County man’s claim that his 29 1/2 to 67 year sentence for the brutal murder of a 52-year-old woman in Connellsville in 2013 whose body was dumped in the Youghiogheny River was “manifestly unreasonable.”
+A state appellate court this week rejected a Fayette County man’s claim that his 29 1/- to-67-year sentence for the brutal murder of a 52-year-old woman in Connellsville in 2013 was “manifestly unreasonable.”

-Paul Jerome Bannasch, 29, had asked state Superior Court to overturn the January sentence by Judge John Wagner for his role in the killing of Margaret “Peggy Sue” Kriek .
+Paul Jerome Bannasch, 29, had asked state Superior Court to overturn the January sentence by Judge John Wagner for his role in the killing of Margaret “Peggy Sue” Kriek.
 On appeal, Bannasch argued that his sentences on additional counts of unlawful restraint, kidnapping and abuse of a corpse “should have been merged” into a single, 20-to-40-year sentence received on his guilty plea to third-degree murder.

-Instead, Wagner added the additional terms to run consecutively extending Bannasch’s sentence to 29 1/2 to 67 years making it a “virtual life sentence,” Bannasch maintained in his appeal.
+Instead, Wagner added the additional terms to run consecutively, extending Bannasch’s sentence to 29 1/- to-67-years, making it a “virtual life sentence,” Bannasch maintained in his appeal.

 “(Wagner) abused his discretion by imposing a harsh, severe and manifestly unreasonable and excessive sentence by sentencing (Bannasch) to the maximum term allowable by law for each offense and by running each offense in a consecutive order,” Bannasch contended in his appeal.